-History lovers and fans of a good old-fashioned knees up should definitely check out the Medieval Banquet.
-The banquet can be found at the very old Ivory House in St Katharine’s Dock, right next Tower Bridge and the Tower of London.
+History lovers and fans of a good old-fashioned knees-up should definitely check out the Medieval Banquet.
+The banquet can be found at the very old Ivory House in St Katharine’s Dock, right next to Tower Bridge and the Tower of London.
 Diners can join King Henry VIII and a bunch of wenches, acrobats, performers and knights for an evening of medieval revelry and festivities.

 As you enter you have the option to hire a costume for the evening.
 If you are on a tight budget, don’t worry, your 21st Century clothes will do just fine.
 But if you can afford to splash out on something a little more Medieval it will certainly help you get into the spirit of the night.

 Finally, we have to give a special mention to the wenches.
-Not only are they are summoned by the cry of ‘Wench!’ they serve the food, get you up to dance and generally earn their money by making sure you have a good time.
+Not only are they summoned by the cry of ‘Wench!’, but they also serve the food, get you up to dance and generally earn their money by making sure you have a good time.
 So don’t forget to leave a generous tip!